ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 2/readme.md

 ### Findings and Insights

+Of the 263 red light running accidents, 98 of them are within a distance of 1km of the red light camera intersection, that is 37% of all red light running accidents occur within 1km of the intersection with a red light camera.
+Out of the 77 red light cameras installed currently, 37 of them had 0 accidents reported in the catchment area.
+The number of cameras reporting 1-10 accidents is 40.

 By looking at the interactive map of the red light camera markers alongside the accident markers we can clearly see that the downtown core of Toronto is a hotspot for accidents occurring in close vicinity of red lights cameras.
 In corroboration with the distance calculations we can see 3 important intersections in the downtown core caught in this process are:

 **Camera ID 1249 (King & Jarvis)** - 8 accidents within the catchment area.